MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 Each capacity add-on provides an additional 10,000 requests/24 hours which can be assigned to any user.
 Multiple capacity add-ons can also be assigned to the same user.

 > [!NOTE]
-> Power Apps and Power Automate capacity add-ons cannot be assigned to users yet.
-Assignment will be possible later in calendar year 2020.
-When supported these may be assigned to application and administrative and non-interactive users.
+> Currently, Power Apps and Power Automate capacity add-ons cannot be assigned to users.

 ## Non-licensed users/application users/Users with special free licenses